pongasoft/glu/docs/manual/src/main/sphinx/source/tutorial.rst

 Using the console cli
 ---------------------
-1. Click on the ``System`` tab and on the currently selected system and make sure you change the ``/fail`` back to ``/cp4``.
+1. Click on the ``'Model'`` tab and set as current the very first model you loaded (it should be right above the ``Empty System Model`` one).

-2. In the console, click on the ``'Plans'`` tab and make sure you leave this window visible.
+2. In the console, click on the ``'Deployments'`` tab and make sure you leave this window visible.
 Note that at this point you should see the list of all the plans you have already executed including the last one which failed.

    .. image:: /images/tutorial/tutorial-plans-600.png
       :align: center